kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Wikivoyage_Release_Body.md

 ## Instructions for sideloading (UWP)

-**New!** You can sideload the app easily by typing `winget install kiwix.wikivoyage` in a Command Prompt or PowerShell terminal (Windows 10 or 11).
+**New!** ~~You can sideload the app easily by typing `winget install kiwix.wikivoyage` in a Command Prompt or PowerShell terminal (Windows 10 or 11).~~ Unfortunately this sideloading method is currently broken due to a bug in winget validation.
+Workaround is simply to download the appxbundle (see below) and double click it.
+The app installer should launch and will let you install it.

 For Windows Mobile or for sideloading manually, please download [KiwixWebAppWikivoyage_<<base_tag>>.0_AnyCPU.appxbundle](https://github.com/kiwix/kiwix-js-windows/releases/download/v<<base_tag>>-Wikivoyage/KiwixWebAppWikivoyage_<<base_tag>>.0_AnyCPU.appxbundle) and the zipped PowerShell script from Assets below.
 Then follow the detailed instructions at https://github.com/kiwix/kiwix-js-windows/tree/master/AppPackages#readme.